Traditional IRA vs Roth IRA

 Income Eligibility Limits

 Spending on your tax-filing status, your income, and whether or not you participate in a qualified employer-sponsored retirement plan, you may be eligible to take an income tax deduction for contributions to a traditional IRA.
-If you are a single taxpayer, it is often not worthwhile to participate in a qualified employer-sponsored plan, and earn a minimum of $5,500, contributions are deductible regardless of your adjusted gross income (AGI).
+If you are a single taxpayer, it is often not worthwhile to participate in a qualified employer-sponsored plan, and earn a minimum of $7,000, contributions are deductible regardless of your adjusted gross income (AGI).

-However, if you do participate in an employer-sponsored retirement plan, income limits apply.
-Deductions in 2014 phase out for single filers with modified AGIs (MAGIs) between $60,000 and $70,000, and for married couple joint filers with MAGIs between $96,000 and $116,000.
+However, if you do participate in an employer-sponsored 401(k) retirement plan, income limits apply to contributions to your IRA.
+Deductions in 2024 phase out for single filers with modified AGIs (MAGIs) between $77,000 and $87,000, and for married couple joint filers with MAGIs between $123,000 and $143,000.

 Requirements are different for Roth IRAs.
 If you participate in a qualified employer-sponsored retirement plan, you may contribute to a Roth IRA; however, if you are also contributing to a traditional IRA, your contributions may not exceed the annual contribution limits.
-You are eligible to make a full contribution to a Roth IRA if your MAGI in 2014 does not exceed $129,000 for single filers or $191,000 for married joint filers (contributions phase out for single filers with MAGIs between $114,000 and $129,000, and for married joint filers with MAGIs between $181,000 and $191,000).
+You are eligible to make a full contribution to a Roth IRA if your MAGI in 2024 does not exceed $161,000 for single filers or $240,000 for married joint filers (contributions phase out for single filers with MAGIs between $146,000 and $161,000, and for married joint filers with MAGIs between $230,000 and $240,000).

 For a married individual filing separately who participates in a workplace retirement plan, the phase-out range is $1 to $10,000.
-A Roth IRA is often a favoured choice for those who participate in a qualified employer-sponsored retirement plan and exceed the income limits for a deductible IRA, but who meet the income eligibility requirements for a Roth IRA
+A Roth IRA is often a favoured choice for those who participate in a qualified employer-sponsored retirement plan and exceed the income limits for a deductible IRA, but who meet the income eligibility requirements for a Roth IRA.